StanleyNdunwere/flutterwave_repo/README.md

 # Conclusion

 It was a lot of fun building this project, despite the distractions and commitments on the side and the January rush to accomplish a lot in a little time.
 The documentation is excellently put together.
-But there were a couple of gotchas that took a bit of trial and error to figure out - i.e. that the transaction meta-objects only accept a flat JSON file and would throw errors on encountering nested JSON files, etc.
+But there were a couple of gotchas that took a bit of trial and error to figure out - i.e. that the transaction meta-objects only accept a flat JSON object and would throw errors on encountering nested JSON objects, etc.

 Overall, I think the new version of the API is solidly put together and should be quite easy to understand and develop products with by all skill levels of developers.